Nick Friedman

-Nick Friedman, born in 1981, is an American entrepreneur best known for co-founding College Hunks Hauling Junk and College Hunks Moving with his lifelong friend and business partner, Omar Soliman.
-He co-authored "Effortless Entrepreneur, Work Smart, Play Hard, Make Millions" with Soliman.
-Friedman is also a TV personality who has appeared on multiple TV shows, a public speaker, and a co-executive producer of the documentary, "Beware of Mr. Baker."
+Nick Friedman (born 1981) is an American entrepreneur best known for co-founding College Hunks Hauling Junk and College Hunks Moving with his lifelong friend and business partner, Omar Soliman.
+He co-authored Effortless Entrepreneur, Work Smart, Play Hard, Make Millions with Soliman.
+Friedman is also a TV personality, public speaker, and co-executive producer of the documentary Beware of Mr. Baker.

 Early life

-Nick Friedman grew up in Washington, D.C.
-Area where he attended the Sidwell Friends School.
+Friedman grew up in the Washington, D.C., area where he attended the Sidwell Friends School.
 Following graduation in 2000, he attended Pomona College in California where he played basketball for four years.

 Career

-After graduating from college, Friedman worked briefly as an economic research analyst for Marsh and McLennan Companies, Inc. In summer 2002, before senior year in college, he joined Omar Soliman to haul junk in their community to earn extra money.
-Initially, they used to haul junk from houses, offices and different entities in Omar's mother's cargo van.
+After graduating from college, Friedman worked briefly as an economic research analyst for Marsh and McLennan Companies, Inc. In the summer of 2002, before his senior year in college, he joined Omar Soliman in hauling junk in their community to earn extra money.
+Initially, they hauled junk from houses, offices, and different entities in Omar's mother's cargo van.
 He quit employment to pursue entrepreneurship at College Hunks Hauling Junk with Omar Soliman, a business they had founded while in college.
-The term H.U.N.K.S from the name 'College Hunks Hauling Junk', is an acronym for Honest, Uniformed, Nice, Knowledgeable, Students.
+The term H.U.N.K.S from the name 'College Hunks Hauling Junk', is an acronym for Honest, Uniformed, Nice, Knowledgeable, Service.

-He is a contributing writer on the Huffington Post Blog.